Today, 3.3 million independent workers earn more than $100,000 annually.

 Since MBO Partners began tracking the size and makeup of the independent workforce in 2011, this high-earning population has grown more than 70%, and it has become obvious that as enterprise needs for independent talent grow, those with in-demand skills are going and staying independent in larger numbers than their counterparts.

-Today, MBO released its latest Research Brief in its State of Independence in America series, highlighting the growth, motivations, and desires of this increasingly in-demand segment of the American workforce.
+MBO recently released its latest Research Brief in its State of Independence in America series, highlighting the growth, motivations, and desires of this increasingly in-demand segment of the American workforce.

-Three trends drive the growth of this population.
+Three trends drive the growth of high-earning independent workers.